Halibut is low in calories and an excellent source of high quality protein. It's also chock-full of vitamins and minerals.

 Halibut is a fish that has a very large size range.
 It is a member of the flatfish family and has been recorded as large as 8 feet long and 700 pounds.
 Generally halibut used for commercial purposes are a fair bit smaller.
 Halibut is also the most expensive flatfish variety.

-You will generally find halibut sold as steaks or fillets.
+You'll generally find halibut sold as steaks or fillets.
 Occasionally, halibut cheeks can be found in specialty fish markets.
 They are prized for their delicate sweet flavour, snow-white colour and firm flaky meat.
-They are a bit denser in texture but every bit as flavourful.
+They're a bit denser in texture but every bit as flavourful.
 They vary in size from that of a half-dollar to as big as a hockey puck.

 Halibut is generally found either fresh or frozen at the fishmongers or grocery store.